chandlerlucius/linux-dashboard/README.md

 ## Support

-For help, please us the [chat room](https://gitter.im/chandlerlucius/linux-dashboard).
+For help, please use the [chat room](https://gitter.im/chandlerlucius/linux-dashboard).

 ## License